MovingProjects/thebikenet/docs/PRIVACY_AND_DATA_ARCHITECTURE.md

 | **3️⃣ Transparency Layer (Public)**    | Contains aggregated, anonymised results and indicators.                      | PostgreSQL / static JSON/GeoJSON files for WebGIS     | Publicly accessible for transparency, research, and open-data reuse.          |

 This layered separation guarantees that no personally identifiable information (PII) is ever stored or processed together with behavioural or spatial data.
+In specific and regulated cases, derived pseudonymised datasets from the Research Layer may be shared with qualified research partners under Data Use Agreements (DUAs).
+These datasets never contain direct identifiers (such as email or account information), are not publicly downloadable, and remain under the scope of GDPR Article 89 as personal data processed exclusively for scientific research and public-interest purposes.

 ### 3.2 Data Protection Principles